jsmolka/blog/content/posts/horizons/index.md

 3. **Divisions** deviates from the classic Starset formula by having a much more futuristic sound design with heavy industrial influences.
 The narrative takes a leap forward in terms of storytelling and discusses dystopian themes like surveillance, human-machine integration and oppressive systems.
 It contains my two favorites songs: [Where The Skies End](https://www.youtube.com/watch?v=1DHY4cgQwE8) and [Perfect Machine](https://www.youtube.com/watch?v=keMBtyjYUPQ).
 4. **Horizons** on the other hand is much more introspective and emotionally driven.
 It's polished, melodic, calm and has a pop-style production, making it more accessible to newer audiences while still retaining the cinematic rock identity.

 When listening to music, I tend to focus on the musical aspects instead of the lyrics.
 To me, a melodic, powerful chorus makes a good song.
-Lyrics tend to play a background role, which is shame, because I've seen comments comparing Starset's singer Dustin Bates to a human thesaurus.
+Lyrics play a background role, which is shame, because I've seen comments comparing Starset's lead vocalist Dustin Bates to a human thesaurus.
 So I took this post as an opportunity to analyze some of my favorites.

 ### Otherworldly
 <!--